 At SeatGeek we care deeply about live events, and the fans that make them so special.
 Given the ongoing outbreak of COVID-19 (Coronavirus), we want to provide as much clarity as possible on how this impacts your tickets.

-If your event is canceled and not rescheduled, SeatGeek, in its sole discretion, will provide you with a full refund of the purchase price or, subject to applicable state laws, issue you a credit for use on a future purchase.
+If your event is canceled and not rescheduled, SeatGeek will either provide you with a full refund of the purchase price or, subject to applicable state laws, issue you a credit for use on a future purchase, to be determined by SeatGeek in its sole discretion.
 For eligible orders, we'll send an email with all applicable details.

 We are continuing to follow the guidance of the primary ticketing provider as to whether an event has been canceled or postponed.

 As lovers of live events, we hope that the vast majority of events go on as planned or on their rescheduled date, in which case your tickets are valid and we hope you enjoy the event.
-If for any reason you are no longer able to attend the event, you always have the option to re-list them on SeatGeek Marketplace once the event is rescheduled so that another fan can attend.
+If for any reason you are no longer able to attend the event, you usually have the option to re-list your tickets on the SeatGeek Marketplace once the event is rescheduled so that another fan can attend.
 Click here for more information on how.

-If you do have questions check out some frequently asked questions below, and please don’t hesitate to contact our customer experience team.
+If you do want to know more, check out some frequently asked questions below, and please don’t hesitate to contact our customer experience team.